 Updated birthday information may not instantly show up on your calendar.

 That’s because it takes time to synchronize your changes through iCloud to all of your devices.

 If you don’t want to know when your friends’ birthdays are coming up, disable Apple Calendar birthdays.
 I love seeing these notifications because I always forget people’s birthdays.

 iCloud Calendar also informs you that any changes in Contacts will be reflected in the web app within one hour.
-In a support document, however, Apple states that changes made in iCloud Contacts are reflected in iCloud Calendar within a day.
+In an old support document, however, Apple stated that changes made in iCloud Contacts are reflected in iCloud Calendar within a day.

 - How to keep track of birthdays on iPhone, iPad, and Mac

 - How to disable Siri-suggested events in Apple Calendar